 We've also been developing a safe and integrated network of walking and cycling paths across the city.
 This network not only connects different parts of our city but links Upper Hutt (via the Remutaka Cycle Trail) and will ultimately link to Wellington City (via Te Ara Tupua).
-Since the installation of a traffic counter in July 2019 we have had 131,682 pedestrians and cyclists on the Wainuiomata shared path.
+From its opening in October 2018 to June 2020, we have had 92,782 pedestrians and cyclists on the Hutt Valley side of the Wainuiomata Hill Shared Path and, from its installation in July 2019 to June 2020, we have had 131,682 pedestrians and cyclists on the Wainuiomata side.